Heineken's snub to SAB revives beer deal speculation

 "The fact that SAB approached Heineken to create a possible poison pill against an approach by ABI illustrates how seriously the SAB board and management views this possible scenario," said UBS analysts.

-Analysts said Heineken's rejection could lead SABMiller to approach other smaller international rivals such as Carlsberg, Diageo, which makes Guinness and Red Stripe, or French drinks company Castel, whose African beer operations are already 20 percent owned by SABMiller.
+Analysts said Heineken's rejection could lead SABMiller to approach other smaller international rivals such as Carlsberg, Diageo (DGE.L), which makes Guinness and Red Stripe, or French drinks company Castel, whose African beer operations are already 20 percent owned by SABMiller.

 However some also see Carlsberg as a potential buyer of small regional beer assets, since its controlling foundation moved last year to amend its charter to give it more financial flexibility, a change analysts said could open the door to further acquisitions.